The Complete Bruges, Belgium Travel Guide

 Bruges Travel Guide

 If you are a travel photographer, one spot that you absolutely will not want to miss while you are in Bruges is the beautiful Rozenhoedkaai, which is otherwise known as the Quay of the Rosary.
-It is one of the most popular photography spots in the city, so if you have seen shots of Bruges on Instagram on travel websites, those pictures were most likely taken here.
-With gorgeous weeping trees, ornate buildings that touch the water, and picturesque old bridges, it is one of the most breathtaking spots along the many canals in Bruges.
-If you frame your pictures right, you are very likely to capture some postcard caliber beauty in your shots.
+It is one of the most popular photography spots in the city, so if you have seen shots of Bruges on Instagram or travel websites, those pictures were most likely taken here.

 Visit the Basilica of the Holy Blood